beatrixwashere/scrabtas/tas/ll1-poet/resync/info.md

-**i'm going to move this entire folder to a new any% folder at some point but i'm too lazy tp do it rn lol**
+**i'm going to move this entire folder to a new any% folder at some point but i'm too lazy to do it rn lol**

 **--`01_start_poet`--**